Winter Operations & Snow Clearing

 - The Weather - The volume and duration of snowfall can have a significant impact.
 During weather events, primary entrances and most heavily used roads and sidewalks may be cleared multiple times prior to secondary routes.
 The campus community is encouraged to stick to primary routes during these occasions.

 It is common for Facilities Management to restrict areas of campus during the winter season.
 These signed and roped-off areas may present hazards to the campus community during icy conditions and/or be used to gather excessive accumulations of snow.
-Most recently, following several days of freezing precipitation, the walkway between Wellington Drive and Support Services Building has been restricted.

 Please Be Safe

 Please take your time and travel carefully when crossing campus.
 Our team is committed to providing unbarred accessibility to our services and facilities and the safest conditions possible.
 Like a snowflake, no snow event is the same and each one presents unique circumstances.
-As efficient as our team and contractors are, getting ahead the snow and ice that continues to form is challenging.
+As efficient as our team and contractors are, getting ahead of the snow and ice that continues to form is challenging.

 During the winter, it is recommended that pedestrians plan their route and wear appropriate footwear when on campus.
 Studded tires on bicycles can help with slippery conditions.
-Motorist are encouraged to be patient and travel with caution.
+Motorists are encouraged to be patient and travel with caution.

 Report Hazardous Conditions